dotnet/docs/docs/csharp/language-reference/keywords/readonly.md

 The `readonly` modifier on a `ref return` indicates that the returned reference cannot be modified.
 The following example returns a reference to the origin.
 It uses the `readonly` modifier to indicate that callers cannot modify the origin:

 [!code-csharp[readonly struct example](~/samples/snippets/csharp/keywords/ReadonlyKeywordExamples.cs#ReadonlyReturn)]
 The type returned doesn't need to be a `readonly struct`.
-Any type that can be returned by `ref` can be returned by `ref readonly`
+Any type that can be returned by `ref` can be returned by `ref readonly`.

 ## C# language specification